-- The final dissertation should be provided to the Program Director including: - A PDF file of the final dissertation - A copy of the IRB approval or exemption - Dissertation Title Page containing names of the committee members - Final Dissertation Document Approval form - See below for directions on submitting to ProQuest.
-There is a \$120 fee for ProQuest processing. - The online Survey of Earned Doctorates (SED) should be completed and the certificate of Completion should be emailed to the Program Director. - The JCPH Graduation Exit Survey, sent by the Jefferson Office of Assessment and Accreditation, should be completed. - JDC Release Form & Abstract The recording of the dissertation defense as well as the abstract are posted to the Jefferson Digital Commons (JDC) and students are encouraged to view past presentations at any time.
+- The final Dissertation should be provided to the Program Director including: - A PDF file of the final Dissertation - A copy of the IRB approval or exemption - o Dissertation Title Page containing names of the committee members - Final Dissertation Document Approval form found under Handbooks & Forms on the Student Resources page - See below for directions on submitting to ProQuest.
+There is a \$120 fee for ProQuest processing.
+Students are not required to order hard copies of the dissertation. - The online Survey of Earned Doctorates (SED) should be completed and the certificate of Completion should be emailed to the Program Director. - The JCPH Graduation Exit Survey, sent by the Jefferson Office of Assessment and Accreditation, should be completed.

+JDC Release Form & Abstract - The recording of the Dissertation defense as well as the abstract are posted to the Jefferson Digital Commons (JDC) and students are encouraged to view past presentations at any time.
 To post these in the JDC, students are required to sign a JDC Release Form.
 Submit the form and the abstract to the corresponding dropbox in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the trimester in which presentation is made.
 If a student is not able to post details of their Dissertation publicly for any reason, please inform the Program Director.
 The JDC Release Form can be found online in the Handbooks & Forms section of the Student Resources page.